 • healthcare providers and pharmaceutical manufacturing organisations

-Nearly all modern Universities, registered training organisations (RTOs) and industry-led training providers — including PharmOut — were already using some form of online training with their personnel.
-It was an increasingly popular training option long before it became the most practical training delivery method during quarantine; and is particularly helpful for meeting individual learning needs and training completion timeframes.
+Nearly all modern Universities, registered training organisations (RTOs) and industry-led training providers — including PharmOut (a leading GMP Consultants firm) — were already using some form of online training with their personnel.
+E-learning was an increasingly popular training option long before it became the most practical training delivery method during periods of quarantine or travel bans.
+Additionally, e-Learning is particularly helpful for meeting individual training needs and GMP course completion timeframes.

 Popular online training courses in regulatory compliance, clinical research and public health:

-• Online GMP courses are a convenient and cost-effective way to train teams in GMP, EUGMP and other regulatory compliance requirements.
+• Online GMP courses/GMP e-Learning courses are a convenient, cost-effective way to train your teams and contractors in:

-Compliance has never been more important than in the path of a rapidly-spreading pandemic…where gaps in GMP, biologicals GxP (including good laboratory practice and good recordkeeping practice) could lead to an increased risk for spreading the disease.
+Why?
+Because ensuring compliance with regulations was never more important than when in the path of a rapidly-spreading pandemic…where gaps in GMP, biologicals GxP (including good laboratory practice and good recordkeeping practice) could lead to an increased risk for spreading the disease.
+And where supply shortages could lead to serious public health harms.

-GMP training is crucial, for example, in medical device manufacturing (COVID19 test kits); pharmaceutical manufacturing (biologicals/vaccinations) and veterinary medicines.
+GMP training is crucial, for example, in medical device manufacturing (COVID-19 test kits); pharmaceutical manufacturing (biologicals, vaccinations, anti-virals), and veterinary medicines.

 With audit findings on the rise in the USA per the latest statistics from FDA inspections, organisations need GMP training more than ever before.
 They need it to be affordable…and with COVID19 spreading, they need it now.